gdelvalle99/STMapAuto/README.md

 7-All segmented images and excel file are located in the output folder

+-Example STMap and plugin output are provided using this link:  https://drive.google.com/drive/folders/1ut73XbMOyv6L0WhXRT-2eq7AsvYdlwdM?usp=sharing.

-For optimization of new classifiers and training of new set of STMaps, please refer to the machine learning section of the paper (Link) and/or contact Dr. Baker's Lab: https://med.unr.edu/directory/sal-baker?v=bio#Biography
+-For optimization of new classifiers and training of new set of STMaps, please refer to the machine learning section of the paper (Link) and/or contact Dr. Baker's Lab: https://med.unr.edu/directory/sal-baker?v=bio#Biography